This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Freshfields Risk & Compliance

 Professional football is not just an entertaining happening for millions of fans around the world; it is also a big money game.
 During the 2021/22 football season, the top 10 clubs based in the EU (i.e. without the English Premier League) had an aggregated turnover of more than EUR 4.5 billion.
-In the same season, the accumulated turnover of the EU’s top leagues in France, Germany, Italy, and Spain amounted to a staggering EUR 10.9 billion.
-With these numbers in mind, it doesn’t come as a surprise that the EU considers expanding its anti-money laundering (AML) and countering terrorism financing (CTF) framework to include ‘high-level professional football clubs’, ‘sports agents in the football sector’ and ‘football associations’.
+Over the same period, the accumulated turnover of the EU’s top leagues in France, Germany, Italy, and Spain amounted to a staggering EUR 10.9 billion.
+Given these figures, it is no surprise that the EU seeks to extend its anti-money laundering (AML) and countering terrorism financing (CTF) framework to include ‘professional football clubs’ and ‘football agents’.
+The corresponding Anti-Money Laundering Regulation (AMLR) was adopted by the EU Parliament on 24 April 2024 and is currently awaiting a formal decision by the Council of the EU (the Council).

 In this blogpost, we take a deep dive into some of the money laundering risks associated with professional football and lay out the AML requirements that are on the horizon for professional football in the EU.